mysensors/NodeManager/README.md

 The sensor will be then registered automatically with NodeManager which will take care of it all along its lifecycle.
 NodeManager will present each sensor for you to the controller, query each sensor and report the measure back to the gateway/controller.
 For actuators (e.g. relays) those can be triggered by sending a `REQ`/`SET` message with the expected type to their assigned child id.

+### Installing the dependencies

+Some of the sensors and buit-in capabilities rely on third party libraries.
+Those libraries are not included within NodeManager and have to be installed from the Arduino IDE Library Manager (Sketch -> Include Library -> Manager Libraries) or manually.
+You need to install the library ONLY if you are planning to enable to use the sensor.

 ### Configure your sensors

 NodeManager and all the sensors can be configured from within `before()` in the main sketch.
-Find `Configure your sensors below` to customize the behavior of any sensor by calling one of the functions available.
+Find `Configure your sensors below` to customize the behavior of any sensor by invoking one of the functions available.

 Examples: